-You have to use both authors' names and the year just as you would with a single author.
+You have to use both authors' names and the year.
 The names are joined by an ampersand (&).
 In this example, Bunning and Ellis are the last names of the authors, 2010 is the publication year, and p.
 46 is the page where the quotation appeared.